 - A grade of “C” or better is required for all courses applying to major or minor requirements.

-- Applying credit as specific studio (XLAB) courses for Advanced Placement classes must be determined by scheduling a review of the work with the department secretary.
+- Applying credit as specific studio courses for Advanced Placement classes must be determined by scheduling a review of the work with the department Administrative Assistant.
 Otherwise these credits are elective credits.

 - Transfer students, both majors and minors, must earn 50% of their art credits from SUU.

 - FOUNDATION REVIEW: Successful Foundation Review constitutes admittance into a degree program in the Art and Design Department.
-All Art and Design majors are required to schedule a Foundation Review with the department secretary during the semester that the ART and ARTH course credits they have taken, or in which they are currently enrolled, total 24.
-Two of these courses should be in the student’s Major (or Emphasis) area.
+All Art and Design majors are required to schedule a Foundation Review with the department Administrative Assistant during the semester that the ART and ARTH course credits they have taken, or in which they are currently enrolled, total 24.
+Two of these courses should be in the student’s Major, or Emphasis, area.
 This review may require repetition of courses, deny entrance, or grant acceptance into the applicable degree program.
 The student must bring to the review three examples of actual work from each ART studio class that they have taken, or, in the case of the Art History degree, examples of their writing about art.
 The student will be notified, in writing, of the action of the review committee.

-- Students may not enroll in ART 4790 Senior Portfolio unless they have been accepted into a BFA program through the Foundation Review.
+- Students may not enroll in ART 4790 Senior Portfolio or nine specific graphic design courses unless they have been accepted into a BFA program through the Foundation Review.